Products + Services

 iStock

-Sadly, many New Yorkers with decks, gardens, and patios resign themselves to the fact that they can only use their outdoor space at the very beginning and end of the summer because of unrelenting mosquito attacks.
+Many New Yorkers with outdoor space resign themselves to the fact that they can only use their outdoor space at the very beginning and end of the summer because of unrelenting mosquito attacks.

-Take heart: While it’s probably impossible to completely rid your outdoor space of mosquitos, there are steps you can take to get the situation under control and head outside again.
+Take heart: While it’s probably impossible to completely rid your outdoor space of mosquitoes, there are steps you can take to get the situation under control and head outside again.

-You can try planting lots of citronella and lavender (plants that allegedly have mosquito-repelling qualities), but unless you’ve got a pretty mild mosquito issue, you’re probably gonna need a bigger bug deterrent.
-(Consumer Reports, which actually tests products by sticking people’s arms in mosquito-filled chambers, has recommendations of ineffective products to avoid here.)
+You can try planting lots of lemon grass and lavender, herbs that allegedly have mosquito-repelling qualities, but unless you’ve got a pretty mild mosquito issue, you’re probably going to need a bigger bug deterrent.
+Consumer Reports, which tests products by sticking people’s arms in mosquito-filled chambers, recommends avoiding these ineffective repellents.

-Here are some more ways to combat mosquitos and take back your deck.
+Here are some more ways to combat mosquitoes and take back your deck.

 Stop the problem before it starts

-The first rule of combating mosquitos is to make sure there’s no standing water in or around your outdoor space—that’s where they breed.
-But if you do have spots where water collects (or you must have a koi pond or bird bath) invest in some Mosquito Dunks, which contain a naturally-occurring bacteria that kills the pests’ larvae.
-(The product also helps deter fungus gnats, and is safe for use around kids and pets.)
+The first rule of combating mosquitoes is to make sure there’s no standing water in or around your outdoor space—that’s where they breed.
+But if you do have spots where water collects (or you must have a koi pond or bird bath) invest in some Mosquito Dunks, which contain a naturally-occurring bacteria that kills larvae.
+The product also helps deter fungus gnats, and is safe for use around kids and pets.
 We’d recommend using a few of these for best results.
+A two-pack of mosquito dunks sells for $7.50 on Amazon.

 Create a hostile environment

-A low-tech option is the green coils many campers enlist, you light and let the coil smolder, releasing a bug-repelling smoke.
+For a low-tech option, consider an incense-like coil many campers enlist: you light and let the coil smolder, releasing a bug-repelling smoke.
 It's recommended you place one every 10 feet for best results.
+A four-pack of mosquito repellent coils sells for $13 on Amazon.

-Many people like to use a fan to blow the bugs away (lock the fan so it's blowing directly at you and the insects will not be able to land on you.
-(The New York Times stirred a big reaction with this apparently well-known concept.)
+Many people like to use a fan outside to blow bugs away—lock the fan to prevent it from oscillating so it's blowing directly at you and the insects will not be able to land on you.
+A 16-inch Lasko pedestal fan is $30 at Home Depot.

-Yet another gadget, employed by our own Brick writers Emily Myers, is the DynaTrap.
-It claims to attract mosquitoes (and many other insects) via a combination of CO2, warmth, light, and a fan, which sucks them into a chamber, where they dehydrate and die.
-(Unlike bug zappers, there is no electric notification whenever a critter is vaporized.)
-The product claims to break the “mosquito life cycle” in six weeks.
+As an alternative, consider a DynaTrap, which former Brick senior writer Emily Myers has used with success.
+The product attracts mosquitoes via a combination of CO2, warmth, light, and a fan, which sucks them into a chamber, where they dehydrate and die—quietly.
+The product claims to break the mosquito life cycle in six weeks.
+A small version is available for $39 at DynaTrap.

 Wear your repellent